 A shelter based rescue has its own unique upsides and challenges.
 It's wonderful to have a facility where people can come in during open hours to view available animals and our capacity to intake animals is greater than for many foster-based organizations.
 However, there also is the added challenge of having all of your dogs concentrated in one building and providing daily cleaning, feeding, socialization, and care in a centralized location.

-We had a huge weekend with lots of dogs transferred to rescue and numerous adoptions so currently have less dogs in our care than is typical, but we have 64 kennels in total and an average of approximately 50 dogs (plus cats too).
+We had a huge weekend with lots of dogs transferred to rescue and numerous adoptions so currently, have fewer dogs in our care than is typical, but we have 64 kennels in total and an average of approximately 50 dogs (plus cats too).

-What is the most rewarding part about volunteering?
+What is the most rewarding part of volunteering?
 What would you say to others who are considering volunteering for a group like yours?

 I'd just say that regardless of your passions or skill set there is a niche for everyone when it comes to volunteering.
 Many of us love working with both people and animals and the highlight of our day is assisting people with finding a new family member.
 However, for those that prefer working directly with the animals via dog walking or cat socialization, that is certainly a need here too.